How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 Final Thoughts

-So, the total cost to fix a reduced engine power can depend on the part needed to fix or replace your engine, the extent of the damage to the engine, and the labor cost.
+So, the total cost to fix an engine with reduced power can depend on the part needed to fix or replace your engine, the extent of the damage to the engine, and the labor cost.
 I have listed different causes of reduced engine power and gave a price estimate of their fix so that you could get an idea.
-Also, make sure that after fixing the issue of reduced engine power, clear all error codes and reset the ECU using an OBD2 scan tool.